 When you work remotely, it’s super easy to let the hours slip by.
 That might be fab for your productivity, but for your health?
 Not so much.
 So make it a point to work some physical exercise in during your workday.
 While you could opt to schedule in a 45-minute workout, it’s actually better for your health to get short bursts of activity sprinkled throughout your day.
 For starters, make sure that you get up at least every half hour or so to stretch your legs or take a walk around the block.
 Your body will thank you for it.

 4. Separate work life from home life.

 Although not having to commute into an office each and every day is one of the many benefits of remote work, there is a downside to having your work life take up residence at your, well, residence.
 That’s why many remote workers have a hard time shutting off work, since the office is only steps away from your kitchen, living room, and bedroom.
 So try to not let work seep into your life after you’re done for the day.
 Or if it works for you, try to keep normal working hours, and stick to them.
 But your best bet is to turn off your computer at night—and stop checking email when you’re off the clock.

 5. Be realistic.

 Remember how many times you sat in front of your computer screen at work and did absolutely nothing all day?
 Truth be told, you might have similar days working from home, too.
-Realize that some days you will be super productive—and other days you’ll simply be a sloth.
-And that’s okay.
-Just know how to get yourself out of it (you have deadlines and work to do, after all!), and if you have a day when things just aren’t going right, promise yourself to make up for it the next day by starting earlier or not checking Facebook until you’re done for the day.
+Realize that some days you will be super productive—and other days maybe not as much.
+Just know how to get yourself out of it—you have deadlines and work to do, after all!
+And if you have a day when things just aren’t going right, promise yourself to make up for it the next day by starting earlier or not checking Facebook until you’re done for the day.